 A final point to remember about linear amplifiers (either SE or BTL) is how to manipulate the terms in the efficiency equation to utmost advantage when possible.
-Note that in Equation 4, V{DD} is in the denominator.
-This indicates that as V{DD} goes down, efficiency goes up.
+In Equation 4, $V{DD}$ is in the denominator.
+This indicates that as $V{DD}$ goes down, efficiency goes up.